tdewolff/canvas/README.md

 - [go-chart](https://github.com/wcharczuk/go-chart)
 - [gonum/plot](https://github.com/gonum/plot)

-See (https://github.com/tdewolff/canvas/wiki/Renderers) for more information.
+See [Renderers](https://github.com/tdewolff/canvas/wiki/Renderers) for more information.

 ### Stable path boolean operations
 Numerically stable (!) path boolean operations, supporting AND, OR, XOR, NOT, and DIV operations in `O((n+k) log n)`, with `n` the number of segments and `k` the number of intersections.
 This is very fast and allows handling huge paths.
-It uses 64bit floating-point precision for highly accurate computation and employs an additional strategy to ensure numerical stability.
+It uses 64-bit floating-point precision for highly accurate computation and employs an additional strategy to ensure numerical stability.
 In particular:
-- Allows paths, subject or clipping, with any number of contours.
+- Allows paths, subject or clipping, with any number of (overlapping) contours.
 - Allows contours with any orientation, clockwise or anticlockwise.
+- Contours may be concave or of any shape.
 - Contours may self-intersect any number of times.
 - Segments may overlap any number of times by any contour.
 - Points may be crossed any number of times.